bridgesense/dotfiles/README.md

 dwm Commands
 ---
 These commands are part of the sample workstations included in this repo.
-This is designed to be used with a "Custom Fedora" installation via the server Net install disk.
-If you're interested in checking it out, download the file and review it before installing it on a new system.
+This is designed to be used with a custom or minimal Fedora installation via the server Net install disk.
+Some of the options in the script may need adjusted for your hardware.

 ### dwm Workstation Installation
 ```bash